I wrote and contributed to books on film and worked in the modeling and film industries. I like to share insights into both businesses.

 Even though I didn't watch the series, I watched the Collector's Editon DVD formulates the 15th and final season, an all-time favorite of multiple shows about the emergency room drama.

-The series lasted as long as it did because the writers are evident in the final season with the show's ending.
+The series lasted as long as it did because of the talented writers, which is obviously noticeable in the final season with the show's ending.
 The arc threads the connection from the earlier seasons, including Noah Wyle's professional choices and personal life.

 The final season is a curtain call for all the lead characters that appeared on the show.
 They returned one way or another, including those who died on the show.

 One point of view about the medical drama is the large cast of major actors who left because of injury, death, fired, or disappeared.
-I understand because, like most long-running shows, cast members go in hopes of bigger and better careers.
+Like most long-running shows, I understand that cast members go in hopes of bigger and better careers.

-The final season includes movie stars.
-The main arc encompasses Catherine Banfield, medical director of the ER, played by Angela Basset, and her husband, Russell Banfield, played by Courtney B. Vance.
+The final season includes movie stars Angela Bassett and Courtney B. Vance.
+The main arc encompasses Catherine Banfield, medical director of the ER, played by Basset, and her husband, Russell Banfield, played by Vance.
 Both are intense and support their side of the issue.

 The series ends well, and that is what matters to the fans.
 The finale is rewarding to those who faithfully followed the multiple storylines.